phill-holland/neurodiversity-accommodations-cheat-sheet/README.md

 The neurodiverse are disabled by environment, rather than by any other factor, autism is a condition rather than a disorder, in the same way a person in a wheelchair may need a ramp instead of stairs to be self sufficient, somebody with autism also needs accommodations within the environment in order to function fully within society.

+<b>In many ways however, in writing this document I feel like I am just detailing good leadership and management driven by empathy that should be obvious and implemented for everybody, regardless of neurotype.</b>

 ## Future intent

 The intent of this document is to be a living document, accepting contributions from others with further ideas and suggestions for workplace accommodations.